ClickHouse/ClickHouse/docs/en/guides/apply_catboost_model.md

 +---------+
 ```

-## 3. Build libcatboostmodel Configure the Model to Work with the Trained Model {#build-libcatboostmodel-and-configure-model}
+## 3. Integrate CatBoost into ClickHouse {#integrate-catboost-into-clickhouse}

 !!! note "Note"
-    **Optional step.** The Docker image contains the library `.data/libcatboostmodel.so` and model configuration file `models/amazon_model.xml`.
+    **Optional step.** The Docker image contains everything you need to run CatBoost and ClickHouse.

+To integrate CatBoost into ClickHouse:

+**1.** Build the evaluation library:

-The library `libcatboostmodel.<so|dll|dylib>` is the CatBoost model interface library.
-To build the library see [CatBoost documentation](https://catboost.ai/docs/concepts/c-plus-plus-api_dynamic-c-pluplus-wrapper.html).
+The fastest way to evaluate a CatBoost model is compile `libcatboostmodel.<so|dll|dylib>` library.
+For more information about how to build the library, see [CatBoost documentation](https://catboost.ai/docs/concepts/c-plus-plus-api_dynamic-c-pluplus-wrapper.html).

-To configure the model:
+**2.** Create a new directory anywhere and with any name, for example, `.data` and put the created library in it.
+The Docker image already contains the library `.data/libcatboostmodel.so`.

+**3.** Create a new directory for config model anywhere and with any name, for example, `models`.

-**1.** Create a model config file in the `models` folder (for example, `models/config_model.xml`):
+**4.** Create a model configuration file with any name, for example, `models/amazon_model.xml`.

+**5.**  Describe the model configuration:

 ```xml
 <models>